petsonjohn/cybersecurity-journey/FortiGate-FCA-Independent-Labs/Lab 05 — SSL Inspection Certificate vs Deep Inspection/README.md

 FortiGate reads the SNI field from the TLS handshake to identify the destination hostname.
 No URL path, HTTP header, or response body is visible.
 Web filtering under certificate inspection only works at the domain category level, good enough for blocking entire domains but not for filtering specific URLs or scanning content.
 The TLS session between browser and server is not touched.
 This mode worked correctly and was fully tested in this lab.

-**Finding 2: Deep inspection is built to create two separate TLS sessions, confirmed at the policy level but not fully tested end to end**
+**Finding 2: Deep inspection is built to create two separate TLS sessions, confirmed at the policy level but blocked by a license limit**

 With deep inspection configured, FortiGate is meant to act as the TLS endpoint for the browser, presenting its own certificate while keeping a separate session with the real server.
 The log showing Accept (UTM allowed) confirms FortiGate engaged this process.
-However, the full end to end result, including the browser actually receiving and showing FortiGate's certificate, was not observed in this lab because of the TLS renegotiation timeout described in Limitation 3.
+The full result, including the browser actually showing FortiGate's certificate, was not seen in this lab because the evaluation license's low encryption limit stopped the handshake from completing, as explained in Limitation 3.
+This is a license boundary, not a flaw in how deep inspection works.

 **Finding 3: Policy level acceptance and session level completion are two different things**